 It does become a bit of a tough start as you have to actually plant the charges on explosive red barrels, akin to Silo in Goldeneye.
 In comparison, on Agent difficulty in Goldeneye, all you had to do was do the fancy bungee jump off the Dam.
 Despite this slightly tougher initial challenge, I was able to get it through after a few tries.

 The difficulty of adapting a film that’s not especially action-packed can be difficult.
-I was concerned because the Connery era of James Bond save for the latter films like You Only Live Twice and Diamonds Are Forever were not really action-packed shoot-em-up romps.
-EA adapted From Russia With Love back in 2006 and bastardized a good movie with terrible story decisions.
-Yet, the modders who did Goldfinger 64 figured it out very well.
+I was concerned because the Connery era of James Bond films — save for the latter films like You Only Live Twice and Diamonds Are Forever — were not really action-packed shoot-em-up romps.
+For example, EA made an adaptation of From Russia With Love back in 2006 and bastardized a rather good movie with terrible plot and gameplay decisions.
+Yet, the modders who made Goldfinger 64 figured it out very well.